HRKings/MPV-Unified-Remote/README.md

 ## Usage
 - Install Unified Remote
+- Go to Releases and download the latest version
-- Extract this repo to either:
+- Extract the zip file to either:
   - C:\ProgramData\Unified Remote\Remotes\Bundled\Unified
   - %homepath%\Documents\Unified Remote\Remotes
 - Refresh the remotes on server or app